Digital-History-Bielefeld/Geographies-of-Power/README.md

 3. Click on the Plus-Button to create a new codespace
 4. A new window opens in which you can see a Visual Studio Code environment.
 This is your codespace.
 You can now start working on the content of the first learning unit in folder "session-1".

+## Disclaimer

+This course is designed for beginners with no prior programming experience.
+We will cover the basics of Python programming and introduce you to some of the most common libraries used in the humanities.
+We will also provide you with some resources to help you continue learning on your own.
+While doing this course, you will see that many things are not working as smoothly as we would like them to.
+1.)
+One the one hand, we are working with raw historical data.
+Normally, you would have to clean the data first before you can work with it.
+We skip this (very important) step in this course.
+But the results are only as good as the data you work with.
+So if you are working at home with your own data, you should always clean it first.
+Below, you will find some resources on how to clean (historical) data.
+Be prepared that this step will take a lot of time.
+2.)
+On the other hand, we are working with a small amount of data.
+Normally, you would work with much larger data sets.
+The real power of working with Digital Methods come with large text corpora.
+But for the beginning, this small data set is enough to get you started.
+You can also keep in mind: If I would work with the whole webpage, how much time could I save with my Python script?

 ## Resources